hibiken/react-places-autocomplete/README.md

 ### Features
 1. Enable you to easily build a customized autocomplete dropdown powered by [Google Maps Places Library](https://developers.google.com/maps/documentation/javascript/places)
 2. [Utility functions](#utility-functions) to geocode and get latitude and longitude using [Google Maps Geocoder API](https://developers.google.com/maps/documentation/javascript/geocoding)
 3. Pass through arbitrary props to the input element to integrate well with other libraries (e.g. Redux-Form)
+4. Mobile friendly UX
+5. WAI-ARIA compliant

 ### Installation
 To install the stable version